arezayan/Adaptive-weights-PINN-caseE/README.md

 two types of optimization is used simultaneously , Adam and L-BFGS.
 A kind of novel adaptive method for weight balance is applied for making the trainer more robust.
 L2 regularization in Adam optimization is considered.

+**The adoptive weight balance method is still neive and needs evolution.**

 ### This case solves 3D flow over a city.the benchmark is Case E in Aij institute: